cindyfalencia/cindyfalencia/README.md

 ### Hi there, I’m Cindy Falencia Irawan👋

 - 🏫 I'm currently a penultimate student in City University of Hong Kong studying Computer Science.
-- 🌱 I’m currently working at Wall Street English as a Software Programmer
+- 🌱 I’m currently working at JPMorgan Chase & Co. as a Software Engineer
 - 📫 How to reach me: cindyfalenciai@gmail.com